List of NBA annual free throw scoring leaders

-Karl Malone led the NBA in free throw scoring for a record eight seasons.
+Karl Malone led the NBA in free throw scoring for a record 8 seasons.

 In basketball, a free throw is an unopposed attempt to score points from behind the free throw line.
 The National Basketball Association's (NBA) free throw scoring leader is the player with the highest average of free throws made per game in a given season.
-Jerry West holds the record for highest free throw scoring average in a season, which he accomplished with the Los Angeles Lakers in the 1965–66 NBA season with 10.63 free throws made per game.
 To qualify as a free throw scoring leader, the player must have at least 125 free throws made.
-Aside from the strike shortened 1998–99 and 2011–12 seasons, this has been the entry criteria since the 1974–75 season.
+Aside from the strike shortened 1998–99 NBA season and 2011–12 NBA season, this has been the entry criteria since the 1974–75 NBA season.

+Jerry West holds the record for highest free throw scoring average in a season which he accomplished with the Los Angeles Lakers in the 1965–66 NBA season with 10.63 free throws made per game.
+West also holds the record for most free throws made in single season (840) which he accomplished with the Los Angeles Lakers in the 1965–66 NBA season.

 Karl Malone has led the league in free throw scoring a record eight times.
 James Harden has led the league seven times, while Neil Johnston and Oscar Robertson have each done it four times.
+Ten players led the league in free throw scoring three times.
+Six players led the league in free throw scoring two times.